 We have reviewed our winter policy to make sure we comply with the new code of practice 'Well-Managed Highway Infrastructure'.
 This aims to provide a safe, well managed and resilient highway network for all who use it.
 Our winter policy gives priority to high use roads.
 Also, roads that access community facilities, such as hospitals, schools and shopping centres.

 The winter service sees a move from specific guidelines to a risk-based approach.
 Appropriate risks are determined from a wide range of evidence.
 The priority for road gritting is based on route hierarchy and level of use.
 Main roads will be gritted before other routes.
-Previously, the Council’s gritting programme was based on custom and practice with no clear rules for the selection of routes.
+Before, the Council’s gritting programme was based on custom and practice with no clear rules for the selection of routes.

 We cannot grit the whole of the road network in Calderdale, due to the time and cost involved.
 At the moment, we grit over 600km of roads in the Borough.
 Other routes will be added after extra gritters have been brought in and we have solved some access issues.